yoavniran/mocha-stirrer/readme.md

 returns the array of paths/names used to determine which modules not to mock if they are a dependency to mock-required module

 ### addGlobalDontMock(name)
-add a path/name of a module to not not mock if its a dependency of a mock-required module
+add a path/name of a module to not not mock if its a dependency of a mock-required module.
+This method also accepts an array of name/path strings

 ### removeGlobalDontMock(name)
 remove the path/name of a module registered to not be mocked